 Sodium lauryl sulfate, or SLS, is a surfactant (for simplicity’s sake, think of a surfactant as something that creates bubbles in dish soap, toothpaste, shampoo, shower gel, etc.).
 There is conflicting evidence, but my research has made me believe that SLS is not a carcinogen, but it is irritating to some people’s skin.
 SLS sometimes appears on labels as “coconut-derived surfactant.”

 Sodium laureth sulfate, or SLES, is another widely-used surfactant (also coconut-based), and is probably carcinogenic, as it is usually contaminated with 1,4-dioxane (this happens during its production).

 A 2008 study by the Organic Consumers Association showed that many eco-friendly dish soaps contained 1,4-dioxane, which is a byproduct of the production of SLES.
 Most of these companies no longer use SLES, but Ecover is a notable exception.
 Some products containing SLS are manufactured on equipment used to produce SLES, resulting in 1,4-dioxane cross-contamination if the equipment is not cleaned properly.
 Seventh Generation claims that their dish soap no longer contains detectable levels of 1,4-dioxane, despite their use of SLS and initial cross-contamination problems.

 Of course, none of the products in our online store contain SLES.
-I use products with SLS in my home, and recommend them as well, if SLS-free alternatives aren’t available.
-I do NOT recommend skin care products with SLS because of its potential as an irritant, but I think it is safe in things like laundry or dish soap. (if you hand wash a lot of dishes this might be something to consider.)
+I use products with SLS in my home, and recommend them as well.
+I do NOT recommend skin care products with SLS because of its potential as an irritant, but it is safe in things like laundry or dish soap.
+(If you hand wash a lot of dishes and find that your hands are irritated, this might be something to consider.)

 If you liked this post, sign up for our newsletter to be alerted when we publish new content like this!